Family Law

 Garnishment

-Oregon has a law allowing a party who has a judgment against a third person, such as the party’s ex-spouse, to collect on the judgment by filing a document with any person who holds property for, or owes money to the party against whom the judgment is held, and to pay that asset or money owed directly to the party who has the judgment.
-The document filed under these facts is referred to as a “Garnishment’.
+Oregon law allows a party who has a judgment against a third person, such as the party’s ex-spouse, to collect on the judgment by filing a document with any person who holds property for, or owes money to the party against whom the judgment is held, and to pay that asset or money owed directly to the party who issued the garnishment.
+The document filed under these facts is referred to as a “Garnishment."

 General Judgment

-When all matters before the court have been resolved, either by trial or agreement, the court will sign a document labeled as a “General Judgment”.
-Most of the time, this will resolve the matter and the case before the courts will be closed by the courts.
+When all matters before the court have been resolved, either by trial or agreement, the court will sign a document labeled as a “General Judgment.”
+Most of the time, this will resolve the matter and the case will be closed by the court.

 Guardian Ad Litem